Fiware/fiware-orion/doc/manuals-ld/installation-guide-functional-tests-centos7.md

 Note that not only the name of the test case file, but also the directoy where it resides is part of the "identifier".
 This is so, because different functional test case directories can have test case files with the same name.

-FYI: after following myself the instructions in the installation guides, the following functional tests fail for me:
+FYI: after following myself the instructions in the installation guides, the following functional tests failed for me:

 * 0706_direct_https_notifications/direct_https_notifications.test
 * 0706_direct_https_notifications/direct_https_notifications_no_accept_selfsigned.test